alexvking/Learning-Language-Classifier/readme.md

 classify expects plain formatted text specified as a file from the command line.

-To run language recognition, run with "python classify.py --lang [input.txt]".
+To run language recognition, run with <code>python classify.py --lang [input.txt]</code>.

-To run academic subject recognition, run with --subject instead of --lang.
+To run academic subject recognition, run with <code>--subject</code> instead.

-It is convenient to run "pdftotext [paper.pdf]" to extract plain text from an academic paper formatted as pdf.
+It is convenient to run <code>pdftotext [paper.pdf]</code> to extract plain text from an academic paper formatted as pdf.

 Examples:

-  - --lang samples/polish.txt will classify a Polish text as Polish.
+  - <code>--lang samples/polish.txt</code> will classify a Polish text as Polish.
   - --subject samples/econ6.txt will classify an Economics paper as Economics.
   - --lang http://google.com will classify the Google homepage as English.
   - --subject http://bigocheatsheet.com will classify the site as Computer Science!